 Have you ever eaten a meal with a spouse or friend and had them pull their phone out to text, or worse yet, answer a call while you are talking?
 How does that make you feel?
 Ignored, a bit stupid and maybe even sad.

 Now intensify those feelings threefold and you will understand how your child feels when you pull out your cell phone in front of him.
 He feels ignored, unimportant and unworthy of your attention.
-If this happens routinely, he learns to even feel unloved.
+If this happens routinely, he even learns to feel unloved.

 Dr. Jenny Radesky from Boston Medical Center recently released a study on the effects cell phone use by parents or caregivers had on their children.
 Not surprisingly, the study revealed that when parents used their phones in front of their children, the children exhibited behaviors where they tried to get their parent’s attention.